estuary/flow/site/docs/concepts/connectors.md

    and that all configuration is correct.

 :::tip
-Flow integrates with VSCode and other editors to offer auto-complete within catalog source files, which makes it easier to write and structure your files.
+Flow integrates with VS Code and other editors to offer auto-complete within catalog source files, which makes it easier to write and structure your files.
 :::

-### Credential Manager
+### Config Manager

 This method is for Beta clients using Flow as a managed service.

-The Estuary Credential Manager acts and feels like a simple user interface.
+The Estuary Config Manager acts and feels like a simple user interface.
 In practice, it's a secure way to collect the configurations details for your use case, so that Estuary engineers can create and start your dataflow.

 To use it, simply select your desired connector from the drop-down menu and fill out the required fields.

 ### Flow UI

 :::info Beta
-Flow UI is still undergoing development and will be available, with detailed documentation, in mid 2022.
+Flow UI is still undergoing development and will be available, with detailed documentation, in Q2 2022.
 :::

 The Flow user interface is an alternative to the GitOps workflow,